ZhijianZhou01/metav/README.md

 ## 9. Functional expansion
 metav was originally designed to detect and count the viral composition in metagenomics-sequencing-data, but it's flexible and not limited to viruses.

 In fact, the viral nr database can be replaced by protein databases of other pathogenic, for example, bacteria, pathogenic fungi.
+These nr database cam be download from [database of ncbi refseqs](https://ftp.ncbi.nlm.nih.gov/refseq/release/).
 In a word, metav can detect and count other pathogens of metagenomics-sequencing-data by using the corresponding nr database and taxonomy information file.

 ## 10. Bug report